 6. Rugby League

-Another great footballing code, embraced by Australians, is Rugby League.
+Another great footballing code, embraced by Australians, is Rugby League, and is the sixth of our most popular team sports for kids in Australia.
 Again, Australia has long been the #1 team in the world dominating World Cups and having the strongest national competition.

 Just as AFL dominates the southern states, Rugby League is loved in NSW and Queensland but has also expanded due the success of the Melbourne Storm.
 Rugby League is a fast and tough sport with a strong history and a bright future.